shaun-wilson/gedcom-remastered/README.md

 ### Primitives
 #### AGE_AT_EVENT (modified)
-The original standard had 2 "lists" of optional value defintions, which is not allowed by remaster syntax.
-To resolve this, the first list which contained the greater-than and less-than symbols was moved to a new primitive called AGE_INEQUALITY.
+The original standard had 2 "lists" of optional value definitions, which is not allowed by remaster syntax.
+To resolve this, the first list which contained the greater-than and less-than symbols was promoted to a new primitive called AGE_INEQUALITY.

-Additionally, what should have been primitives representing the digits for years, months, and days, were placeholder strings YY, MM, and DDD.
+Additionally, what should have been primitives representing the digits for years, months, and days, were place-holder strings YY, MM, and DDD.
 These strings were spun off to their own primitives: YEARS, MONTHS, MONTHS:IN_YEAR, DAYS, DAYS:IN_YEAR, and DAYS:IN_MONTH.
+#### AGE_INEQUALITY (added)
+Refer to the notes for AGE_AT_EVENT.
 #### DATE (modified)
 This primitive was changed to use the new DATE_CALENDAR_ESCAPED primitive.
 Refer to the notes for DATE_CALENDAR and DATE_CALENDAR_ESCAPE.
 #### DATE_CALENDAR and DATE_CALENDAR_ESCAPE (removed)
-The original standard was structured in such a way that there was no syntax connecting between the calender date value and the calendar escape code.
+The original standard was structured in such a way that there was no syntax linking a calendar date value and it's calendar escape code.
 Instead, it was inferred by the standards.
-In fact, the syntax as written would allow any escape code to be paird with any calendar date value, even if it is not logical to do so.
+In fact, the syntax as written would allow any escape code to be paired with any calendar date value, even if it is not logical to do so.

-To correct this situation, these primtives were replaced by a new primtive called DATE_CALENDAR_ESCAPED.
-This primitive only allows the correct escape code to be paired with the correct calendar date value.
-It also allows for a Gregorian calendar date value to be used without a escape code, as the standards allow.
+To correct this situation, these primitives were replaced by a new primitive called DATE_CALENDAR_ESCAPED.
+This primitive only allows the correct escape code to be paired with the proper calendar date value.
+It also allows for a Gregorian calendar date value to be used without an escape code, as the standards allow.
 #### DATE_CALENDAR_ESCAPED (added)
-This new primitive was added.
-Refer to the notes for DATE_CALENDAR and DATE_CALENDAR_ESCAPE for why it was created.
+Refer to the notes for DATE_CALENDAR and DATE_CALENDAR_ESCAPE.
 #### DATE_EXACT (modified)
 Refer to the notes for YEAR_GREG.
 #### DATE_GREG (modified)